When the Normans conquered the English in 1066 ....

 The fact that Chaucer was also an administrator in King Edward III's court, suggests strongly, that outside of official documents, many in the royal court were already using Middle English in a daily context, and that it was only the linkages to France by the nobility that was keeping Norman French a requirement.
 By the time 100 year war ended in AD 1453, French was probably no longer used as the daily English courtly language.

 Now this is not a new colonial phenomena, but its pattern varies, depending upon a number of local factors ... for instance the Mongol language never really supplanted the native Chinese dialects after the Mongol conquest, because of the vast numbers of Chinese, so this meant that the Mongol written script of 'Phags-pa script,' was the same for all the Mongol empires dialects.
-After the establishment of the Yuan Dynasty in AD 1271, most of the Mongol Emperors could generally converse well in the Han Chinese language but not any other Chinese dialect.
+After the establishment of the Yuan Dynasty in AD 1271, most of the Mongol Emperors could generally converse well in the Han Chinese language, but not any other Chinese dialect.

-Similarly, in India under the British, the English language was used for administration, but barely impacted on 99 per cent of the local native populations language of choice ... the one difference from this basic trend of the native languages surviving, then re-emerging, was the Spanish language introduction into the South Americas ... where, 400 years later, the vast majority of the populations still speak Spanish.
+Similarly, in India under the British, the English language was used for administration, but barely impacted on 99 per cent of the local native populations language of choice ... the one divergence from this basic trend of the native languages surviving, then re-emerging, was the Spanish language introduction into the South Americas ... where, 400 years later, the vast majority of the populations still speak Spanish.

 The full scope of this disaster is at least analogous to the impact of the black death in Europe in the middle ages.
 For example, the Inca population of Peru at the time of the Spanish conquest was estimated as something between 13 million and 32 million, but dropped to below 1.5 million post conquest.
 Overall the Spanish colonisation of the Americas killed so many native peoples, that it resulted in climate change and temporary global cooling, according to scientists from University College London.